All articles

 4. Don’t share results until after acceptance.
 There is no reason to submit any diagnostic testing results to a school until a teenager has been accepted to the institution.
 After the student decides to enroll, you can tell the school about the disability and ask for reasonable accommodations.

 5. Don’t make assumptions.
-You should not assume that children will grow out of their learning difference once they get to a college or university.
+You should not assume that children will grow out of their learning differences once they get to a college or university.
 Actually, the difference can become more challenging once they change their environment and move away from their support system.

-“We are not going to change the way they learn, all we can do is support the way they learn," said Rachel Sobel, a consultant, who works exclusively with students with academic, social and emotional difficulties.
+“We are not going to change the way they learn; all we can do is support the way they learn," said Rachel Sobel, a consultant who works exclusively with students with academic, social, and emotional difficulties.
 “All we can do is accommodate them to their strength.”
 The goal is to provide the support they need to succeed despite their disability.

-Create a free Cappex account to find, finance, and attend the college that’s right for you Get Started Now
+Create a free Appily account to find, finance, and attend the college that's right for you.
+Get Started Now